Adam Stafford

-Adam Stafford (born 24 February 1982) is a Scottish musician, filmmaker, film writer, photographer and broadcaster based in Falkirk, Scotland.
+Adam Stafford (born 24 February 1982) is a Scottish musician, filmmaker, artist, photographer and broadcaster based in Falkirk, Scotland.
 He was the lead singer and songwriter with the Scottish band Y'all is Fantasy Island as well as a short film maker and solo artist.
 Stafford was born in Sunderland, England.
-In the late 1980s, his family moved to Falkirk, where he still resides.
+In the late 1980s his family moved to Falkirk, where he still resides with his wife and daughter.

 Music

 Having released music as Y'all is Fantasy Island since 2005 as a solo project, Stafford added various members to augment his alternative folk sound.
 After independently releasing four albums – In Faceless Towns Forever (2006), Rescue Weekend, No Ceremony and Infanticidal Genuflector (all in 2008) – the group announced that they would be splitting up in March 2010.

 Stafford has released a number of solo albums including Awnings (2009), Miniature Porcelain Horse Emporium (2010) and mini album Music in the Mirabel (2010) which is a collection of covers and re-workings with tracks ranging from Daniel Johnston to Austrian Poet Georg Trakl.
 On these releases, Stafford experiments with vocal looping and textural soundscapes.
 He was quoted as saying "I'd been experimenting with looping and layering vocals before – inspired, primarily, by Steve Reich's vocal arrangements on Music For 18 Musicians and Edinburgh artist Wounded Knee".

 In August 2011, Stafford issued the album, Build a Harbour Immediately which was produced by Paul Savage in Chem19 Studios in Hamilton.
 The LP was released to great acclaim in Scotland and made many end-of-year polls within the online blogging community.
 The album blended what Stafford had been experimenting with thus far: atmospheric acoustic folk and a capela experimentalism with an unusual sway for melodic, hook-laden pop choruses.

 In April 2012, Stafford issued a split 7-inch single with Phantom Band singer Rick Redbeard entitled "Now We're Dancing" / "Vanishing Tanks" on Gerry Loves Records and, in August, he produced (as well as contributing to) an EP cassette with the Falkirk outfit, Sweethearts of The Prison Rodeo, entitled "Welcome" / "Vessels Shifted".
 Stafford's side consisted of four minimal guitar instrumentals written for film.

 In 2013, Stafford announced that he was releasing his new LP Imaginary Walls Collapse via Song, by Toad Records and Kingfisher Bluez in North America.
 The LP was released on 20 July 2013 on 12″ vinyl and download.
 The set included contributions from Stafford regular (engineer and co-producer) Robbie Lesiuk, Siobhan Wilson, Anna Miles (Maple Leaves), Matt Brennan (Zoey Van Goey) and Ben Hillman (Over The Wall) and displayed a more propulsive, electric sound reflective of Stafford's intense live performances.
 The album featured heavily on many end-of-year lists in the UK music press/blogs in 2013 (Stafford was listed as number 51 in The List magazine's Hot 100 top cultural practitioners in Scotland).
 In March 2014, Imaginary Walls Collapse was long-listed for a Scottish Album of The Year Award, hosted by the Scottish Music Industry Association.